AC-BO-Hackathon/Chihuahuas/README.md

 # youtube_video: <your-video-id>
 ---

+# The Impact of Dataset Size on Bayesian Optimization, Insights from the QM9 Dataset

 The "Chihuahuas" team's research focuses on establishing the critical threshold of dataset size for achieving reliable results with Bayesian optimization for the QM9 dataset.
 Our study aims to discern the minimum dataset volume necessary for dependable